GiacomoPope/Castryck-Decru-SageMath/README.md

 Thanks to [Rémy Oudompheng](https://twitter.com/oudomphe) for deriving and implementing these algorithms.

-## Bug!

-There's currently a bug hiding somewhere which *sometimes* results in the wrong digit being marked as correct.
-Your options for this are to:

-* Find the bug and help us improve the code
-* Restart the attack.

-It is not known if this is an edge case in the attack as is described in the Castryck-Decru paper, a bug in the Magma script that has been blindly copied or a bug in the SageMath reimplementation of the attack!

 ## Speeding SageMath up using a cache

 There is a SageMath performance issue with the group law for the Jacobian of a hyperelliptic curve.
 When testing equality, the code invokes `GF(p^k)(...)` for all coefficients.
 The constructor of the Finite Field includes a primality test for every call, which for larger primes is incredibly expensive.